cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/java-client.html.md

 ## <a id='sample'></a>Sample Code ##

-The following is a very simple sample application that connects to a Cloud Foundry instance, logs in, and displays some information about the CloudFoundry account.
+The following is a very simple sample application that connects to a Cloud Foundry instance, logs in, and displays some information about the Cloud Foundry account.
 When running the program, provide the Cloud Foundry target (i.e. http://api.cloudfoundry.com) along with a valid user name and password as command-line parameters.

 ~~~java
 package org.cloudfoundry.sample;